Nonviolence: Pragmatic

 As a technique for social struggle, nonviolent action has been described as "the politics of ordinary people", reflecting its historically mass-based use by populations throughout the world and history.

 Movements most often associated with nonviolence are the non-cooperation campaign for Indian independence led by Mahatma Gandhi, the Civil Rights Movement in the United States, and the People Power Revolution in the Philippines.

 Also of primary significance is the notion that just means are the most likely to lead to just ends.
 When Gandhi said that "the means may be likened to the seed, the end to a tree," he expressed the philosophical kernel of what some refer to as prefigurative politics.
 Martin Luther King Jr., a student of Gandhian nonviolent resistance, concurred with this tenet, concluding that "nonviolence demands that the means we use must be as pure as the ends we seek."
 Proponents of nonviolence reason that the actions taken in the present inevitably re-shape the social order in like form.
 They would argue, for instance, that it is fundamentally irrational to use violence to achieve a peaceful society.

 Respect or love for opponents also has a pragmatic justification, in that the technique of separating the deeds from the doers allows for the possibility of the doers changing their behaviour, and perhaps their beliefs.
 Martin Luther King Jr. wrote, "Nonviolent resistance... avoids not only external physical violence but also internal violence of spirit.
 The nonviolent resister not only refuses to shoot his opponent, but he also refuses to hate him."

-Finally, the notion of Satya, or Truth, is central to the Gandhian conception of nonviolence.
-Gandhi saw Truth as something that is multifaceted and unable to be grasped in its entirety by any one individual.
-All carry pieces of the Truth, he believed, but all need the pieces of others' truths in order to pursue the greater Truth.
-This led him to believe in the inherent worth of dialogue with opponents, in order to understand motivations.
-On a practical level, the willingness to listen to another's point of view is largely dependent on reciprocity.
-In order to be heard by one's opponents, one must also be prepared to listen.

 Nonviolence has obtained a level of institutional recognition and endorsement at the global level.
 On November 10, 1998, the United Nations General Assembly proclaimed the first decade of the 21st century and the third millennium, the years 2001 to 2010, as the International Decade for the Promotion of a Culture of Peace and Non-Violence for the Children of the World.